-So I think that’s, you know, one of the ways that I’m going to look to focus the content for the podcast in terms of what it will actually be.
+I think that’s, you know, one of the ways that I’m going to look to focus the content for the podcast in terms of what it will actually be.
 I think in terms of the podcast, it will be a bit more personal.
 Like I’m definitely as true as I can be on video, but I wanna talk about some of the stuff that I won’t talk about as openly on YouTube.

-So the podcast that I will be releasing, the name of the podcast is The Thriving Creator, and it’s all about how do you, you know, use content, use YouTube to grow your business and to be profitable because that’s what we want at the end of the day.
+The podcast that I will be releasing, the name of the podcast is The Thriving Creator, and it’s all about how do you, you know, use content, use YouTube to grow your business and to be profitable because that’s what we want at the end of the day.

 That’s what I want for you.
 And I think in terms of the content there, there’ll be a part of it where I talk about the not so nice side of YouTube, right?

-So particularly in this year where I’ve seen a lot of channel growth, there’s been some ugly stuff that I’ve seen that I didn’t experience as a smaller channel.
+Particularly in this year where I’ve seen a lot of channel growth, there’s been some ugly stuff that I’ve seen that I didn’t experience as a smaller channel.
 And then it’s also based on ugly stuff that I’ve seen.
 And I feel it’s important to talk about it in an environment where it can be respectful.

 Whereas I found that if I talked about it on the channel, it wouldn’t be, I’d just be opening myself to trolls.
 I’d be opening myself to attack.
 And I don’t want that.

-So I feel like on the podcast, I can do it in a more controlled and safe environment for me.
-So I want to talk about, you know, the light and shade of YouTube, the light and shade of being a female content creator, you know, so that’s some of the stuff that I want to talk about and share in terms of my experience.
+I feel like on the podcast, I can do it in a more controlled and safe environment for me.
+I want to talk about, you know, the light and shade of YouTube, the light and shade of being a female content creator, you know, so that’s some of the stuff that I want to talk about and share in terms of my experience.

-So, yes.
-So that’s the direction that I’m going to take.
-So I’m really excited.
+So, yes, that’s the direction that I’m going to take.
+I’m really excited.
 I wish, I think that, you know, I don’t think it needs to be YouTube or podcasts.
 I really feel that if you particularly are serious about leveraging YouTube to grow your business, if you’re really serious about being a creator on YouTube, batching content should be part of the strategy so that you’re not scrambling for content.

 And within that batching process, you can feed in your podcast batching process as well.
 And that’s how you survive it, right?
 If you are waking up every day going, “Oh my God, I don’t know what I’m going to put out”.